civicrm/civicrm-dev-docs/docs/financial/OrderAPI.md

 3. The `line_item` entry defines the price field and its value.
 4. On calling `Payment.create` for this order, the participant's status would be changed to Registered.

-!!! bug
+!!! info
-    Curently you must pass in `"status_id": "Pending from incomplete transaction"` otherwise the participant is created as Registered even before the paymnet has been made.
+    Before 5.20 there was a bug such that you had to pass in `"status_id": "Pending from incomplete transaction"` otherwise the participant was created as Registered even before the paymnet has been made.

 ## Sample Order.create for 4 line items